CharlotteStiller/mid-bootcamp-project-classification/README.md

 3. **Analyse and vizualize the data in Tableau**
 - There is a huge jump in average balance from Q1 to Q2 for households with size 8.
-- The explaination of the jump is begründet in dem verhalt, dass nur ein Kunde aus 18.000 dieses Merkmal aufweist und somit der Durchschnitt aus einem Einzelfall gebildet wird.
+- The jump is cost by the fact that only one out of 18.000 customers has a household size of 8.

 ### Libaries
 - helper_classification